 Improving nutrition and income

-Mission 21 also supports its partner church's projects that focus on agriculture and livelihood security.
+Mission 21 also supports its partner church's projects that focus on food sovereignty.
 These projects aim to enable the rural population to benefit from healthy nutrition and earn an additional income.
 Practice-oriented courses on agriculture, nutrition and the environment provide the farmers with the specialist knowledge they need to achieve these goals.

 Focus on education